Skip to Content

 • Use a food scale to portion 4-5 ounces of ground turkey and loosely form them into balls.
 Then, prepare 2-3 small pieces of parchment paper.

-• Warm one tablespoon of butter in a skillet or griddle over medium-high heat.
-Add one of the turkey balls to the skillet, place the parchment over the top and use a burger press or something heat-safe to press down on the burger until it's ¼ inch thick.
+• Warm butter or oil in a skillet or griddle over medium-high heat.
+Add a turkey patty, cover it with parchment paper, and press down with a burger press (or a heat-safe tool) until it’s ¼ inch thick.
+Cook for 3-5 minutes, or until the edges change color.

 Notes